pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 This guide is aimed to provide a critical overview of two popular front-end web development tools - [React](https://facebook.github.io/react/)  and [Angular 2](https://angular.io/).
 The tools will be evaluated based on their approaches to building applications, involvement and adoption by the community, performance and ability to integrate with different platforms.

+The goal of this guide is to delineate all the differences and similarities between the two tools in order facilitate decision-making when it comes to choosing which one appropriate for a given project specification.

 # Structuring code
 Angular 2 is written in TypeScript, a superset language of JavaScript developed by Microsoft.
 The language introduced types, new data structures and more object-oriented features, making the code easier to read and maintain compared to other alternative.It uses [TSLint](http://palantir.github.io/tslint/) to check the code for issues.
 Using TypeScript makes setting up an Angular 2 application somehow tediuos, as it introduces extra overhead for configuration.

 React is relying on JSX, a XML-esque syntax extension for rendering JavaScript and HTML.
 Syntax and strucutre-wise, JSX looks more familiar to JavaScript and apperas to blend into HTML more easily.
 It uses [ESLint](http://eslint.org/) to track for isses in the code.